 The first time I saw Crown Fountain I was equal parts entertained and blown away.
 This whimsical example of public art/video sculpture brilliance was designed by Catalan artist Jaume Plensa and executed by Krueck and Sexton Architects, making its debut in July 2004.
 The interactive fountain is composed of a black granite reflecting pool positioned between a pair of 50-foot (15.2 meter) glass brick towers that use light-emitting diodes (LEDs) to display digital videos.
 From May through October, the faces of Chicago locals spout water from their pouting lips, showering paddlers with cooling spray.

 It’s hard not to fall in love with Cloud Gate, aka “The Bean.”
 Forming a glistening archway into Millennium Park, visitors stroll under the monumental structure and gaze inquisitively upon their distorted reflections.
 No wonder it’s #1 for selfies!

 Cloud Gate was created between 2004 and 2006 by Indian-born British artist Sir Anish Kapoor, who was inspired by the qualities of liquid mercury.
 The sculpture is, in fact, made up of 168 stainless steel plates welded together and then highly polished to obscure any visible seams, making your selfie equally as flawless.

-3. Take a Time Out at Lurie Garden
+3. Find a moment of zen at Lurie Garden

 Ok, it’s rare that I have time to grab my Kindle and escape into the realms of fiction.
 But when I do, my go to spot is beguiling Lurie Garden.
 Dotted with benched hideaways and a tranquil 5-foot-wide canal along which to sit, bird life thrives in the middle of the city, perching on prairie grasses and patiently watching for random crumbs to fall from the lunches of unsuspecting visitors.